 This page will provide some backgrounds on the history and design of pull tabs, in coherence with the dominant narrative which can be found in many other online and printed sources, like beer-can collector manuals and websites and some scientific papers and research posters.

 But first, are pull tabs archaeology?
-Sure tjey are, especially since they passed the age of fifty years.
-See this video from the Woodstock dig, 2019.
+Sure they are, especially since they passed the age of fifty years.
+See this video from the Woodstock dig from 2019, by Binghamton University.

 A pull tab – or ‘ring pull’ in the U.K. – is defined in this project as a device attached to a food or beverage can, with the purpose of providing an easy means of opening that can by tearing off, or pushing in a prepared tear strip in the can end.
 Although pull tabs can be found on a multitude of different canned products – from sardines and tomatoes, to coffee and motor oil – the Pull Tab Archaeology Project’s primary concern is pull tabs used on beverage cans and with a tear strip.